All resources

-The AVERAGE function is one of the most frequently used tools in Google Sheets, allowing users to calculate the mean of a range with ease.
+AVERAGE function is one of the most frequently used tools in Google Sheets, allowing users to calculate the mean of a range with ease.
 Beyond simple calculations, advanced features such as AVERAGEIF and AVERAGEIFS enable users to apply conditional logic, filtering data based on specific criteria to deliver precise results.

 This in-depth guide aims to highlight the nuances of these powerful functions, equipping users with the knowledge to enhance their data analysis capabilities.

-Exploring Averaging Functions and in Google Sheets
+Exploring Averaging in Google Sheets

-This function is ideal for practical applications, such as tracking student grades, calculating average sales, or managing monthly expenses.
-However, it's important to note that while the AVERAGE function automatically excludes blank cells from the calculation, it does include cells with a value of zero, which can influence the result depending on the context.
+However, it's important to note that while this function automatically excludes blank cells from the calculation, it does include cells with a value of zero, which can influence the result depending on the context.

 AVERAGE Function